Sunday, September 26, 2021

 Format start waves

 The start waves are determined on the basis of the registered end times as filled in by the participants in their registration forms.
-It is possible to enter your expected finish time in the registration before August 22, or change it in your account.
-From August 23, all participants are automatically assigned to the last start wave.
+It is possible to enter your expected finish time in the registration until August 22.
+After this, all participants are automatically assigned to the last start wave.
 Please note: it is then no longer possible to change your start wave or start time.
 You may start in a later start wave.

 How to get to the event